vercel/nextjs-subscription-payments/README.md

 NEXT_PUBLIC_SITE_URL=https://your-deployment-url.vercel.app
 ```

+For this variable, check the box to apply it to the "Production" environment, but make sure to leave the "Development" and "Preview" boxes unchecked.

 Keep the url on your clipboard, because you will also need it for the next step.

 *NOTE:* Vercel assigns you a domain that is stable from deployment to redeployment (`https://your-deployment-url.vercel.app`) and a dynamic URL that changes every time you redploy (e.g., `https://your-deployment-url.vercel-12345678-your-organization.app`).
 You want to use the stable one, not the dynamic one!